danielrcollins1/OED-Expanded/characters.md

 3.  *Great Fortitude*: The character gains a +4 bonus to saves against poison, disease, and death.
 4.  *Iron Will*: The character gains a +4 bonus to saves against mental attacks (including charm, fear, illusions, etc.)
 5.  *Mounted Combat*: When mounted, the character gets +2 to hit and +4 to damage with a mounted lance, and +4 to checks against being unhorsed in a joust.
-6.  *Rapid Shot*: Add one attack per round with any Missile weapon.
+6.  *Rapid Shot*: Add one attack per round with any Missile (Ranged, not Thrown) weapon.
 7.  *Rapid Strike*: Add one attack every EVEN round with any Melee weapon.
 8.  *Survival*: The character gains a +2 (in 6) bonus to checks to find food, water, shelter, or avoid being lost in the wilderness.
 9.  *Toughness*: The character gains +2 hit points per level.